How do I find the impact factor and rank for a journal?

 - From the Results list, click on the title of the citation of interest.

-- You will now be on the Impact Factor Trend Graph page (see below).
+- You will now be taken to Journal Citation Reports.
+You will be on the Impact Factor Trend Graph page (see below).
 The impact factor is listed on this page (both on the graph and in the listing below):

 - Now to get the rank information, click the Return to Journal button at the top of the page: